kchezik/rTDataScrub/manuscript/ms.md

 We placed weakly informative normally-distributed proirs on $\alpha$ using site specific mean annual air temperature estimates from either simulation or ClimateBC [@Wang:2012], a climate downscaling tool for British Columbia Canada.
 When mean annual air temperatures were below 0$\text{\textdegree}$C we defaulted mean annual water temperature priors to zero.

-* *Temperature*
-  * *Ground*
+*Summary Statistic Calculations*

+#Results

+#Discussion

 Dependance in time series data adds additional complications to error identification in stream temperature data but can also be leveraged as a strength.
 Due to the seasonal periodicity of temperature, errors during certain periods may be accurate readings at other times in the cycle.
 As a result, treating data as independant and grouping by value will lead to frequent type 1 and type 2 errors where the data are incorrectly labeled error or accurate respectively.
 HMMs use the information in the previous time step to inform the subsequent time step.
 This characteristic of HMMs takes the autocorrelation of temperature data and leverages it to improve group estimation certainty and accuracy.

-#Results

-#Discussion

 #References